elliotwutingfeng/NUSCSMODS/_posts/CS3230/2020-09-07-cs3230-lecture-5-greedy-algorithms.md

 - Each time the component label a vertex changes, the component of F containing the vertex frows by at least the factor of 2, thus each vertex label changes at most O(lgn) times
 - It follows the total time spent updating vertex labels is only O(nlgn)

-Adding n edges:
-- each edge each time, we change the label of O(n) vertices
+Union is lgn:
-- When we do a merge, the count of the component will +1
+- Everytime we merge, we are changing the smaller components with the lkabel of the larger
-- The label will only change when the number increase x2 of the previous
+- The size of this component will be at x2 of the previous
-- Label change is lgn
+- The next time this component is being merge (And the smaller component value changed to the alrgest) again would be when the component is to be at least x2
+- Therefore it would change at most lgn because each time the size of the component will x2

+> CHanging one component's label is O(1) but changing all the components in the set is at least Olgn since the larger component would be at most x2 of the previous